PEORIA CAR ACCIDENT LAWYER/

-- Scrapes, cuts, and bruises: Scrapes, bruising, and minor abrasions are common in car accidents.
+- Scrapes, bruising, and minor abrasions are common in car accidents.
 Some of these can be minor, but deep bruising can be very painful and take a long time to go away.
 You can be injured by the seat belt restraining you during collision, by items that moved about within the car during the accident, or even by things like broken windshield glass or the car’s airbag, if it deployed during impact.

-- Back injuries: Back injuries as a result of a car accident can be very, very serious, and are extremely common as the body is flung around or against the seat during impact.
+- Back injuries as a result of a car accident can be very, very serious, and are extremely common as the body is flung around or against the seat during impact.
 Middle back and lower back sprains and strains are common.
 You can also break vertebral bones in the back of your neck and along the back, causing months if not years of pain and rehabilitation.
 Herniated discs can occur in the vertebral column, which can create years of back and leg pain.
 Damage to the spinal cord can also occur, resulting in temporary or long-term nerve damage, or temporary or permanent paralysis.

-- Head and neck injuries: The force and sudden stoppage during an accident can cause the head to snap back and forth, often in an unnatural manner, causing ligament damage (“whiplash”).
+- The force and sudden stoppage during an accident can cause the head to snap back and forth, often in an unnatural manner, causing ligament damage (“whiplash”).
 You can also hit your head on the steering wheel, windshield, or other windows.
 In some cases, the damage is not visible but there is bleeding or swelling inside the brain.
 Even minor concussions can have serious side effects.

 LAWS RELATED TO CAR ACCIDENTS/